E-Mode & Segregated Risk

 To learn more about E-Mode you can visit the section on [Risk Management](/risk-management.md#account-risk-override).

-To get the current risk override setter, you can query the following function on DolomiteMargin .
+To get the current risk override setter, you can query the [following function](/developer-documentation/dolomite-margin-getters.md#getdefaultaccountriskoverridesetter) on `DolomiteMargin` .

 You can query current risk settings on the Dolomite Account Risk Override using the following functions: